nengoxx/ai-stuff/README.md

 If you can't change your router DNS for any reason you will have to set up a local DNS and connect to it from any machine you want to use remotely.

 By now you should have the ability to connect to your computer from anywhere thru HTTPS and those DNS records as long as you have Tailscale running, but you need the actual proxy server to route to any subdomain or service.
 For that we are going to use [NginX proxy manager](https://nginxproxymanager.com/), it’s a dead easy implementation of NginX that runs on [Docker](https://www.docker.com/) (if you don’t want to run docker on your machine you can use NginX and configure it yourself).
+It’s a docker container so the IP address to access the local services outside docker will be [host.docker.internal](http://host.docker.internal).

 The setup is very easy and the only thing you need to do is point to each of your services with the full [subdomain.dom-ain.ts.net](subdomain.domain.ts.net) address to the local IP of your server, which for docker will be for example: [http://host.docker.internal:8000](http://host.docker.internal:8000) for the SillyTavern UI.
 Remember to add the certificates you got from Tailscale in the SSL tab and connect through https://.
 The final configuration should look like this: